Normalizations and misspecification in skill formation models: Introduction

 Common restrictions are to fix the scales and locations of each latent factor in each time period by setting parameters in the measurement system.\footnote{For example, \citeN{CH:08} and \shortciteN{CHS:10} set the scale of the first skill measure to 1 in each period - see the discussion around equations (7) -- (8) of \citeN{CH:08} and the first paragraph on page 891 of \shortciteN{CHS:10}.
-In addition, as discussed in footnote 17 of \citeN{CH:08} and in the first paragraph on page 891 of \shortciteN{CHS:10}, their identification results rely on either setting one of the location parameters to $0$ in each time period or setting the mean of the skill to $0$ in each time period.
+In addition, as discussed in footnote 17 of \citeN{CH:08}, their identification results rely on either setting one of the location parameters to $0$ in each time period or setting the mean of the skill to $0$ in each time period.
 These restrictions have also been used in subsequent papers such as \shortciteN{AMN:19}.
-The nonparametric identification results in \shortciteN{CHS:10} impose analogous restrictions in their Assumption (v) of Theorem 2.} If they are set to the same values in all time periods, Agostinelli and Wiswall (2016a, 2016b, 2022) refer to this restriction as an age-invariance assumption (see Assumption \ref{a:ageinvariant_technology_skills}(a) for a formal definition or Definition 1 of Agostinelli and Wiswall (2022)).
-In an important contribution, Agostinelli and Wiswall (2016a, 2016b, 2022) show that imposing this age-invariance assumption can yield overidentifying restrictions and inconsistent estimators when the production function has a known scale and location.
-They then discuss relaxations of popular production functions when the measures are age-invariant.
-They also show that without age-invariant measures, production function restrictions can still yield point identification (see Corollary \ref{c:pointident} below and the related discussion).
-In both cases, they still impose scale and location restrictions on the skill measures in the first period, and they argue that these restrictions are necessary for point identification.
-While this is true for the trans-log production function that they use in their empirical application, these scale restrictions are not required for the CES production function and imposing them yields inconsistent estimators.
-Moreover, I show that, in general, production function parameters and certain counterfactuals can depend on the specific scales and the specific units of the measurements of the data.
-With restrictions on the production function, I also show that changing the scales of the skills can yield misleading dynamics.
-Again, many key parameters are invariant to these restrictions, including age-invariance, and are in fact point identified without them.
+The nonparametric identification results in \shortciteN{CHS:10} impose analogous restrictions in their Assumption (v) of Theorem 2.} If the same values are used across all time periods, Agostinelli and Wiswall (2016a, 2016b, 2024) refer to this as an age-invariance assumption (see Assumption \ref{a:ageinvariant_technology_skills}(a) for a formal definition or Definition 1 of Agostinelli and Wiswall (2024)).
+In important contributions, Agostinelli and Wiswall (2016a, 2016b, 2024) demonstrate that imposing this assumption can yield a misspecified model when the production function has a known scale and location.
+They also propose relaxations of production functions with age-invariant measures and show that, even without age-invariance, production function restrictions can yield point identification (see Corollary \ref{c:pointident} below and the related discussion).
+However, in both cases, they impose scale and location restrictions in the first period, arguing that these are necessary for point identification.
+While this is true for the trans-log production function used in their application, I show that the scale restriction is not required for the CES production function.
+Furthermore, I demonstrate for different specifications that while production function parameters, certain counterfactuals, and estimated dynamics may depend on specific scales and units of measurements, many key parameters are invariant to these restrictions, including age-invariance, and are in fact point identified without them.